t2trg/security-setup-iot-devices/draft-irtf-t2trg-security-setup-iot-devices.md

 The provisioning process is divided into five distinct stages summarize next:

-   * Beaconing for discover: The new unprovisioned device is discovered by the provisioner
+   * Beaconing for discovery: The new unprovisioned device is discovered by the provisioner

    * Negotiation: The unprovisioned device indicates to the provisioner a set of capabilities such as the security algorithms supported, the availability of its public key using an Out-of-Band (OOB) channel and the input/output interfaces supported